cscortes/lunar-times/docs/TEST.md

-# Testing Documentation
+# Testing Guide: Lunar Times

 ## Overview

-The Moon Phases Calculator project maintains a comprehensive test suite designed to ensure reliability, maintainability, and correctness of all functionality.
-Our testing approach emphasizes mock-based testing to avoid external API dependencies and ensure reproducible results.
+The Lunar Times project maintains a comprehensive test suite designed to ensure reliability, maintainability, and correctness of all functionality.
+Our testing approach emphasizes mock-based testing to avoid external dependencies and ensure consistent, fast test execution.

 ## Test Suite Statistics